AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-configure-adobe-io.md

     ![](assets/adobeIO6.png)

-1. On the next screen you will see the details of your new Adobe IO project.
+1. On the next screen you will see the details of your new Adobe Developer project.
 Click **[!UICONTROL Add to Project]** at the top-left of the screen and select **API** from the drop down.

     ![](assets/adobeIO7.png)